tw-in-js/twind/docs/customization.md

 - In order to prevent this from happening set this attribute to `false`.
 - If you would like to inject a custom reset instead then provide a function as a value.
+- You can provide additional CSS rules as an object which are merged with the default reset.

 ## Strict